krispybataa/final-proj/README.md

 # COVID-19 Pediatric Data Analysis

-This project analyzes a pediatric COVID-19 dataset using machine learning techniques to predict SARS-CoV-2 test results based on various clinical features.
+This project analyzes a pediatric COVID-19 dataset using supervised and unsupervised machine learning techniques to predict SARS-CoV-2 test results based on various clinical features.

 ## Models